Social Security Disability & Supplemental Security Income: Qualifying for SSD and SSI Benefits

 Individuals must meet specific criteria to receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 It can be confusing for people unfamiliar with the application process to determine if they qualify.
 Even worse, people may mistakenly believe that they cannot receive benefits when they are, in fact, eligible.
 Also, waiting too long to file for SSD can be harmful.

-The Law Firm of Alex Dell, PLLC, has nine lawyers experienced in handling SSDI and SSI claims, helping people in New York & Florida with both initial applications and appeals to the Social Security Administration.
+The Law Firm of Alex Dell, PLLC, has several lawyers experienced in handling SSDI and SSI claims, helping people nationwide with both initial applications and appeals to the Social Security Administration.
 These applications require attention to detail and thorough documentation, and we believe no one should be turned down for essential benefits because of a technicality or other reason that could have been avoided with the guidance of a qualified lawyer.
-That's why we treat every case as if it were our own.
+That's why our Social Security lawyers treat every case as if it were our own.

 Eligibility For SSDI Benefits